CeejayInTech/Climate_Agric_Analysis_Prediction/README.md

 d.
 Disaster Preparedness: Weather data is vital for early warning systems and emergency response planning during hurricanes, floods, and other severe weather events.

 e.
-Tourism: Tour operators and travelers use weather forecasts to plan outdoor activities and make the most of their trips.
+Tourism: Tour operators and travellers use weather forecasts to plan outdoor activities and make the most of their trips.

 ### Challenges in Weather Data Analysis: